cadetnm/adapt_info/README.md

-# adAPT Privacy Policy and Terms & Condition
+# adAPT - Privacy Policy and Terms & Condition

+Author: Nitin B. Bangera, Ph.D.

 Privacy Policy and Terms for adAPT are provided here.

-For any further questions please reach out to support@cadetnm.com Thank you!
+For any further questions please reach out to support@cadetnm.com

+Thank you!